GhostAtom/langgraph-factory-workspace/implementation_task.md

 ## Implementation Tasks

 1. **Setup & Preparation**
-   - [ ] Repository setup: Ensure the repository is up-to-date with the latest code.
+   - [ ] Repository setup: Ensure the latest code is pulled from the main branch.
-   - [ ] Development environment: Set up the local development environment.
+   - [ ] Development environment: Confirm the local development environment is configured correctly.
-   - [ ] Dependencies installation: Install any new dependencies required for the health check endpoint.
+   - [ ] Dependencies installation: Verify all necessary dependencies are installed and up-to-date.

 2. **Core Development**
    - [ ] Define the `/health` endpoint in the application router.
-   - [ ] Implement the logic to check the application's health status.
+   - [ ] Implement logic to check the application's health status (e.g., database connection, service availability).
-   - [ ] Return a JSON response with the health status and any relevant metadata.
+   - [ ] Return a JSON response with the health status and relevant metadata (e.g., uptime, version).

 3. **Testing & Quality**
-   - [ ] Unit tests: Write unit tests to verify the functionality of the `/health` endpoint.
+   - [ ] Unit tests: Write tests to verify the endpoint returns the correct status under various conditions.
-   - [ ] Integration tests: Ensure the endpoint integrates correctly with the rest of the application.
+   - [ ] Integration tests: Ensure the endpoint works correctly within the application context.
-   - [ ] Code review: Conduct a code review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Ensure the build process includes the new endpoint.
+   - [ ] Build process: Update the build process to include the new endpoint.
-   - [ ] Deployment pipeline: Update the deployment pipeline to include the new changes.
+   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes to staging and production.
-   - [ ] Monitoring setup: Configure monitoring tools to use the `/health` endpoint for health checks.
+   - [ ] Monitoring setup: Configure monitoring tools to track the health endpoint's status and performance.

 ## Test Cases
-- **Test Case 1**: Access the `/health` endpoint when the application is running - Expected: Status 200 with a "healthy" message.
+- **Test Case 1**: Access the `/health` endpoint when the application is running normally - Expected: Status 200 with "healthy" message.
-- **Test Case 2**: Access the `/health` endpoint when a critical service is down - Expected: Status 503 with a "service unavailable" message.
+- **Test Case 2**: Access the `/health` endpoint when the database is down - Expected: Status 500 with "unhealthy" message.
-- **Test Case 3**: Access the `/health` endpoint with invalid parameters - Expected: Status 400 with an "invalid request" message.
+- **Test Case 3**: Access the `/health` endpoint with invalid parameters - Expected: Status 400 with "bad request" message.

 ## Acceptance Criteria
 - [ ] The `/health` endpoint returns a 200 status code when the application is healthy.
-- [ ] The endpoint provides a clear message indicating the application's health status.
+- [ ] The endpoint provides a JSON response with application status and metadata.
-- [ ] The endpoint is accessible and responds within acceptable time limits.
+- [ ] The endpoint is accessible and performs within acceptable response times.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express.js (or relevant framework)
+- **Technology Stack**: Node.js, Express.js (or relevant framework), JSON
 - **Performance**: The endpoint should respond within 100ms under normal load.
 - **Security**: Ensure the endpoint does not expose sensitive information.
 - **Scalability**: The endpoint should handle concurrent requests efficiently.